Collin-M-Brown/fire_chat/README.md

 But real conversations don't follow a linear pattern.
 Sometimes human's respond instantly; sometimes they take a while to think.
 They can interrupt your or zone out when you're speaking.
 You might bring up a topic A but they might be fixated on topic B. They can agree with you when you are wrong, and disagree when you are right.

-An AI that always listens to you and returns consistant, factual, and respectful responses will be a useful addition to your toolbox; but could you really call it a friend?
+An AI that always listens to you and returns constant, factual, and respectful responses will be a useful addition to your toolbox; but could you really call it a friend?

+# Todo
+Talk about...
+- Lowering latency
+    - Bottlenecks
+- Structure
+    - Microservice
+    - Multiprocess w/ IPC
+    - Threading
+- Dynamic personalities
+- Emotion handling
+- Dynamic response timers
+- Context pruning
+- Pruning text for audio
+    - utf-8
+    - sir-names
+- Prompting
+    - Avoiding fourth walling etc..
+- Avoiding common pitfalls
+    - Bad text
+- Vision

 </div>